 Step 2

-Minimize impervious area and look for opportunities to disconnect impervious areas as illustrated in Figure 3.5‑5.
+Minimize impervious areas and investigate opportunities to disconnect impervious areas as illustrated in Figure 3.5‑5.

 Step 3